 Medical Editor: John P. Cunha, DO, FACOEP

-Alphagan P (brimonidine tartrate) Ophthalmic Solution is used to treat open-angle glaucoma or ocular hypertension (high pressure inside the eye).
-It is an antiglaucoma medication.
-Some strengths of this medication are available in generic form.
-Common side effects include eye discomfort/itching/redness, blurred vision, dizziness, dry mouth, drowsiness, or tiredness.
+Alphagan P (brimonidine tartrate) Ophthalmic Solution is an antiglaucoma medication used to treat open-angle glaucoma or ocular hypertension (high pressure inside the eye).
+Some strengths of Alphagan P are available in generic form.
+Common side effects of Alphagan P include:

 Our Alphagan P (brimonidine tartrate) Ophthalmic Solution Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.